Weapons on Campus

 Can I still carry a firearm openly on campus if I have a concealed carry permit?

 No. Open carry is not allowed on campus.
-The law does establish that an individual who can lawfully conceal carry does not violate the open carry restrictions in these situations if one of the following apply:
+The law does establish that an individual who can lawfully conceal carry does not violate the open carry restrictions in these situations if one of the following applies:

 • The individual is lawfully responding to an active threat.